 The countdown to Christmas is on!
 Students getting antsy?
-Our Christmas classroom activities will keep them entertained while sharpening their reading, writing, and math skills.
+Our fun Christmas classroom activities will keep them entertained while sharpening their reading, writing, and math skills.
 Challenge your class to conduct a survey on re-gifting and graph the results, update a classic Christmas poem and act it out, or research how Christmas is celebrated around the world.

 The holiday season is also a great time to reflect on the importance of giving back and being kind to others.
-We've included Christmas activity ideas that prompt kids to undertake acts of kindness and to create a "wish list" for others.
+We've included Christmas ideas for school that prompt kids to undertake acts of kindness and to create a "wish list" for others.
 Take a look.

 Christmas Classroom Ideas for School

 Whether you're teaching in person or remotely, these activities are sure to bring out students' creativity, compassion, and kindness this holiday season.

 1. Roll a Christmas Story